Summary of Significant Accounting Policies

 |Summary of Significant Accounting Policies||

-Basis of consolidation – The condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, SG Building.
-All intercompany balances and transactions have been eliminated.
+The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, SG Building Blocks, Inc. and SG Residential, Inc. All significant intercompany accounts and transactions have been eliminated.
+Certain prior period amounts have been reclassified to conform to the current period’s presentation.

-Operating cycle – The length of the Company’s contracts varies, but is typically between six to twelve months.
-Assets and liabilities relating to long-term contracts are included in current assets and current liabilities in the accompanying balance sheets as they will be liquidated in the normal course of contract completion, which at times could exceed one year.
+Operating cycle – twelve months.
+Assets and liabilities relating to current and long-term contracts are included in current assets and current liabilities, respectively, in the accompanying balance sheets as they will be liquidated in the normal course of contract completion, which at times could exceed .
+In some instances, the length of the contract may exceed

 Inventory – Raw construction materials (primarily shipping containers) are valued at the lower of cost (first-in, first-out method) or net realizable value.
-Finished goods and work-in-process inventories are valued at the lower of costs or net realizable value, using the specific identification method.
-As of December 31, 2016, inventory consisted principally of work-in-process inventory, which amounted to $9,445.
-As of September 30, 2017, the Company had no inventory.
+Finished goods and work-in-process inventories are valued at the lower of cost or net realizable value, using the specific identification method.
+There was no inventory as of March 31, 2019 or December 31, 2018.

-Goodwill – Goodwill represents the excess of reorganization value over fair-value of identified net assets upon emergence from bankruptcy.
-In accordance with the accounting guidance on goodwill, the Company performs its impairment test of goodwill at the reporting unit level each fiscal year, or more frequently if events or circumstances change that would more likely than not reduce the fair value of its reporting units below their carrying values.
-The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a two-step quantitative goodwill impairment test.
+Goodwill – The Company performs its impairment test of goodwill at the reporting unit level each fiscal year, or more frequently if events or circumstances change that would more likely than not reduce the fair value of its reporting unit below its carrying values.
+The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount, including goodwill.
+If management concludes that it is more likely than not that the fair value of the reporting unit is less than its carrying amount, management conducts a two-step quantitative goodwill impairment test.
 The first step of the impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
-If the carrying amount of a reporting unit exceeds the reporting unit’s fair value, management performs the second step of the goodwill impairment test.
+If the carrying amount of the reporting unit exceeds the reporting unit’s fair value, management performs the second step of the goodwill impairment test.
 The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit’s goodwill with the carrying value of that goodwill.
-The amount, by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
-The Company’s evaluation of goodwill completed during the year ended December 31, 2016 resulted in no impairment losses.
+The amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
+The Company’s evaluation of goodwill completed during the year ended December 31, 2018 resulted in no impairment losses.

 Fair value measurements – Financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, are carried at cost, which the Company believes approximates fair value due to the short-term nature of these instruments.